About This Course

 - Paul Flynn, who studied International Relations, now works in the British Cabinet Office in London.

-Several MAs work in various government departments including the Department of Foreign Affairs, Department of Finance, and Department of Agriculture.
+Several MA graduates work in various government departments including the Department of Foreign Affairs, Department of Finance, and Department of Agriculture.

 Many who studied media history at MA level are involved in the broadcasting and media professions in various capacities (editing of RTÉ Radio 1 programme ‘The Media Show’, programme director of Cork Film Festival, sub-editor of The Cork Independent, journalism, TV researcher, book editor).